jyoung4242/telemetry/readme.md

 # 🔥 Features

 `Tel-light` is very straight forward.
-You can do the followings with it,
+You can do the followings with it:

 ## 🔢 Log desired events to a report